TargetWoman - Directory Portal for Women

 Epidural injection

 The human body has a membrane (dura membrane) that covers the spine and the nerve roots in the neck.
 Epidural space surrounds the dura membrane.
 Through the epidural space, nerves travel to the neck shoulder and arms.
 Due to inflammation of these nerve roots, severe pain is caused in these regions.
 The inflammation occurs due to irritation from a damaged disc or from contract with the bony structure of the spine.
 An epidural injection places anti-inflammatory medicine into the epidural space.
-The epidural injection can cause
+The epidural injection can cause loss of sensation or anesthesia or Loss of pain or analgesia.

 This happens through blocking the transmission of pain signals through the nerves in the spinal cord.
 Epidural injections help reduce pain in the neck shoulders and arms.
 They also help in healing injury by reducing inflammation.
 Studies reveal that epidural injection provide short-term pain relief for patients when conservation treatments have failed.